2023 Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Middle Atlantic Region

 On average, mental health services graduates from KCC take out $8,929 in student loans while working on their Associate Degree.

 A rank of #2 on this year’s list means LaGuardia Community College is a great place for mental & social health services students working on their associate degree.
-Located in the city of Long Island City, LaGuardia is a public school with a fairly large student population.
+Located in the city of Long Island City, LaGuardia is a public school with a large student population.

 Women make up 80% of the mental health services majors at the school.